Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 Zepbound® (tirzepatide) dosage chart

 Zepbound® (tirzepatide) is popular for weight loss due to its effectiveness.
-However, it’s essential to follow the recommended dosing guidelines to achieve optimal results.
+However, it’s essential to follow the recommended dosing schedule to achieve optimal results.
 Incorrect dosing may lead to insufficient results or adverse effects.
 The standard prescribing dosing guidelines for Zepbound could look like:

 Zepbound weight loss dosage chart